- Additional Positions at AU

 BA - University of North Florida (2001-2004)

-Julie Marie Baldwin, PhD, is the associate director of research for the Justice Programs Office at American University, a scholar in residence in the Department of Justice, Law & Criminology at American University, and a research professor in the Department of Criminology & Criminal Justice at Missouri State University.
+Julie Marie Baldwin, PhD, is an Associate Director in the Justice Programs Office at American University, a scholar in residence in the Department of Justice, Law & Criminology at American University, and a research professor in the Department of Criminology & Criminal Justice at Missouri State University.
 She specializes in translational and evaluation research with a focus on treatment courts, substance use and misuse, and subcultures including the military, law enforcement, and gangs.
 Dr. Baldwin serves a research partner and consultant for a variety of agencies and organizations and has extensive experience conducting multi-site evaluations and national surveys, fostering strong researcher-practitioner partnerships, and working with vulnerable populations, programs, legislatures, agencies, and other researchers.
-She also serves as editor in chief of Drug Court Review and associate editor of the American Journal of Criminal Justice.
+She also serves as editor in chief of Drug Court Review, associate editor of the American Journal of Criminal Justice, and on the editorial board of Justice Quarterly.

 Dr. Baldwin is an internationally recognized expert on veterans treatment courts (VTCs) and continues to pioneer VTC research.
 She disseminates her work to a broad audience through peer-reviewed articles, book chapters, reports, and presentations.
 Currently, she has four VTC projects funded by the National Institute of Justice, Bureau of Justice Assistance, and National Institute of Corrections.
 To date, she has visited 46 VTCs across the country and is actively working with 18 programs.
 Dr. Baldwin is also the co-founder and co-president of the Veterans Treatment Court Research Consortium and editor of the Veterans Justice and Mental Health Newsletter for the National Drug Court Resource Center.